When Jan Crawford first met her husband Gary he was caring, compassionate, strong, and had a great sense of humour.

 “I’ve always wanted to run the Boston Marathon, so I’d like to train for that.”

 And thanks to Drs.
-Vazquez and Hawken and rest of the Ketamine Clinic team at Providence Care, Gary is one step closer to achieving his dream of crossing that finish line.
+Vazquez and Hawken, and the rest of the Ketamine Clinic team at Providence Care, Gary is one step closer to achieving his dream of crossing that finish line.